 |Person vs. technology||Futuristic dystopias||The Hunger Games by Suzanne Collins|

+The central conflict should also be exciting and engaging for the reader, potentially creating an emotional connection.
 For example, in a suspense thriller, the protagonist and antagonist must be motivated and capable of achieving their goals and thwarting the other.

+There is no requirement that the conflict is over the top or bombastic.
 The characters could be going through a minor encounter, but it could be enough to carry the story to the end.

 4 questions to ask about your story’s central conflict